 But, as the inflammation increase, it leads to a bigger problem called Periodontitis.
 Periodontitis is a condition where the soft tissues that connect and support teeth and bone are damaged or destroyed.

 Meanwhile, you should know that teeth and gums are a window to our bodies.
-And, the state of our gums and teeth signals the start of most of the diseases, which include cardiovascular disease, diabetes, sinus infection, rheumatoid arthritis, irritable bowel disease, and many more.
+The state of our gums and teeth signals the start of most diseases, including cardiovascular disease, diabetes, sinus infection, rheumatoid arthritis, irritable bowel disease, and many more.

 Also, the truth is that the dentist can diagnose these disease conditions before your doctor.